 •Writers should review past issues of Pleiades to get a sense of our taste and preferences.
 Order Pleiades here.

 • Poetry Submissions: Please send 3-5 poems.
 We are particularly interested in work that embraces risk and is lyrically inventive.
+We value work that gives voice to a range of lived experiences and employs a mastery of expression.
+Work of any length will be considered, and we look forward to reading your most polished poems.
 Direct questions regarding poetry to Erin Adair-Hodges.

 • Creative Nonfiction Submissions: While we enjoy essays and nonfiction in all forms, here at Pleiades we are particularly interested in creative nonfiction that gazes out at the world rather than into the self.
 This is to say nothing against memoir, only that our publishing aesthetic leans towards the exterior in order to balance what see as a focus on memoir and interiority in most literary journals.
 Essays that perform a weave of the personal with an outward gaze are very welcome.
+We do not only consider externally-focused creative nonfiction, but this is our taste preference.
 Limit creative nonfiction submissions to 6,000 words.
 Please direct questions regarding nonfiction to Clint Crockett Peters.

 • Entries into the Gail B. Crump Prize in Experimental Fiction and the R.M.
 Kinder Award in Realistic Fiction are accepted during the months of October (for the Gail B. Crump Prize) and March (for the R.M.
 Kinder Award).
 Winners will receive $1000 and publication in Pleiades.
 The fee to enter is $25 and all entrants receive a subscription to the journal.